-Dollar doesn’t have the pick any car policy that other companies have so I didn’t have any pressure to pick the best car from the aisle.
+Dollar doesn’t have the pick any car policy that other companies have, so I didn’t have any pressure to pick the best car from the aisle.
 The lowest price I could find for a rental was for a Mid-Size car which Dollar describes as a Mazda 3 4-door or similar.

 When I got to the friendly agent, I explained my situation.
-She looked up my rental and had to call the lot for them to release the car to the counter.
+She looked up my rental and had to call the lot to release the car to the counter.
 We had some small talk about the reason for our trip.
-She was fascinated that someone would fly to Texas for a waterpark and how most of the people renting cars in Austin are there for business trips.
+She was fascinated that someone would fly to Texas for a waterpark and how most people renting cars in Austin are there for business trips.

-Then out of the blue, she says, “We have some cars available for upgrades, would you be interested in either a Camaro or a Jeep Wrangler?”
+Then out of the blue, she says, “We have some cars available for upgrades.
+Would you be interested in either a Camaro or a Jeep Wrangler?”

 That didn’t fully process and I think I said something like, “For free?”